destoer/disassembler/README.md

-n64 disassemlber in early stages of development likely going to have a rust rewrite
+n64 disassemlber in early stages of development